dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

   });
 ~~~

-### UAV to Onboard Device

-The Onboard Device can receive the data sent from the Mobile Device via the CMD sent from the N1 Autopilot.
-The detail CMD Set, ID and Val are as follows:
+The Onboard Device can receive the data sent from the Mobile Device by means of a CMD from N1 Autopilot with the CMD Set, ID and Val to be:
     CMD Set: 0x02
     CMD ID: 0x02